 Let’s discuss traditional flatbed trailers, some alternative options for moving flatbed freight and a few ways each of these trailers may differ from the next.

-These are the trailers that set the baseline for this entire article.
+These are trailers set the baseline for this entire article.

 Traditional flatbed trailers are just that, flatbed trailers.
-And, although this blog will continue by outlining some alternatives to these transportation staple pieces, the fact remains: traditional flatbeds are irreplaceable.
+And, although this article will continue by outlining some alternatives to these transportation staple pieces, the fact remains: traditional flatbeds are irreplaceable.

 The two most common types of traditional flatbed trailers are the 48-foot and 53-foot versions.